Atlas975/Notes/1-DigitalSystems/Control_unit.md

 1. Finite state machine: hard wired sequential logic built in NAND gates.
 High performance but expensive.
 2. Microcode: sequence of micro-instructions, lower performance but more flexible, easy to add new instruction
 # Pipelining
 - Way to speed up FDE cycle, executes more than 1 instruction at the same time.
+Splits each instruction into several simpler stages, each of which is executed in one clock cycle, instructions at different stages are fed through overlapped, increasing overall throughput
+- Each instruction takes several cycles to pass through the pipeline completely, keeping overall instruction execution time the same.
 >![[Pasted image 20211117202947.png]]
 - Allows more than one instruction to be executed at the same time.
 >![[Pasted image 20211117203157.png]]